-Despite its old-fashioned name, office supplies retailer Quill is a staple in the office.
-It distributes products to more than 1 million small and midsized US businesses.
-To compete with superstores, the company markets some 65,000 products under the Quill brand, as well as under the Bic, Hewlett-Packard, Mead, Papermate, and Xerox names.
-It sells office supplies and furniture, including technology products such as cameras and monitors, through a catalog and its website.
-Quill also equips medical professionals with workplace goods through its Medical Arts Press unit.
+Despite its old-fashioned name, Quill Corporation is an Internet Age supplier of office supplies and equipment.
+Through Quill.com, the company distributes products to more than 1 million small and midsized US businesses via its website and catalog.
+To compete with superstores, the company markets some 160,000 products under the Quill brand, as well as under the Bic, Hewlett-Packard, Mead, Papermate, and Xerox names.
+Quill also equips medical professionals with workplace goods through its Quill Healthcare unit.
 Founded by Jack Miller in 1956, Quill is owned by office retailer Staples, which counts Quill among its North American Commercial segment.

-Operating as part of the Staples North American Commercial segment, Quill brings in about a third of its parent's revenue.
+Quill operates as part of the Staples North American Commercial segment, which accounts for 37% Staples' annual sales.
 The North American Commercial segment, which was formed in 2012 as Staples realigned its reportable segments, consists of US and Canadian business units that sell and deliver office products and services directly to businesses and includes Staples Advantage and Quill.com.
-Along with its office supplies business, Quill operates Medical Arts Press, Inc., an Internet and catalog business that sells specialized office supplies and products for health care professionals.
+Along with its office supplies business, Quill operates Quill Healthcare, an Internet and catalog business that sells specialized office supplies and products for health care professionals.

 Besides office supplies and business machines, Quill sells a range of cleaning and break room supplies, such as bath tissue, coffee products, vending machine snacks, and trash bags.
 It also offers printing services for business cards, envelopes, letterhead, and promotional materials.